turrnut/SIMAS/README.md

 #### - set
 * assign a value to a variable.
 * OPERAND 1: the type of value.
-If the operand here is "in", then the value of the user input will be stored at this variable
+If the operand here is "in", then the value of the user input will be stored at this variable, with `str` type
 * OPERAND 2: the name of the variable
 * OPERAND 3: the value you wish to assign